Skip to content

 Avoid BMS intervention

-Battery discharging is avoided once the battery reached this threshold.
-Reaching this threshold starts a charge cycle.
+Battery discharging is avoided once the battery reaches this threshold.
+When this threshold is reached, a charge cycle begins.

 This value must be smaller than the battery discharging start threshold.